 Your destination for insight into the world of event fundraising, charity auctions and no-risk travel packages.

 Looking for a straightforward, effective way to raise money for charity?
-How about a summer raffle?
-Since big fundraising events typically happen in the spring and fall, summer is when you and your donors have more down time.
-Holding a raffle is a reliable, low-cost fundraising strategy to engage supporters year-round that takes a whole lot less planning than a full-fledged event.
+How about a raffle?
+If raffles are allowed in your state*, hosting a raffle is a reliable, low-cost fundraising strategy to engage supporters - and they take a whole lot less planning than a full-fledged event.

 With the economy on the up and up, "chari-tee" golf tournaments are growing in popularity.
 They're a fun way to freshen up your approach to summer development, take less planning than the annual gala or charity ball, and provide a distinct angle to reach and engage new supporters.
 Best of all, it's simple to cover costs through golfer registrations and sponsorships.

 At fundraising events, it's smart to focus your efforts on the live auction.
 They haul in the majority of your funds and are the evening's entertainment highlight to boot.
 That said, employing a variety of revenue enhancers - mini fundraising opportunities and games - keep your agenda exciting, entertain guests and add tens of thousands of dollars to your bottom line.